ducandu/spygame/docs/how_to_build_a_platformer_with_spygame.rst

 ---------------

 Our first step in building a platformer will be to create the level as a so called level-tmx file.
 A level-tmx file is nothing other than a regular tmx file (which is a type of xml) that can be opened and edited with the Tiled editor.
-However, spygame level-tmx files additionally support certain spygame specific custom properties that can be used to tweak the behavior and look of a level.
+However, level-tmx files additionally support spygame specific custom properties that can be used to tweak the behavior and look of a level and allow spygame to bring the level to life.

 Let's start by opening the Tiled editor.
-We click on *File->New*
+Then we click on *File->New*

 .. image:: tutorial/002_file_new.png
     :alt: Create a new level-tmx file

-We specify our tile settings to be 24x24 tiles, with 16x16px for each tile.
+We specify our tile settings to be 24x24 tiles, with 16x16px for each tile and click on *OK*:

 .. image:: tutorial/003_file_new_specifics.png
     :alt: Specify some initial properties for the level-tmx file